aaliddell/s2cell/docs/source/s2_concepts.rst

 `Latitude and longitude <https://en.wikipedia.org/wiki/Geographic_coordinate_system#Latitude_and_longitude>`__ are the familiar coordinates used to represent locations on the surface of the earth, as you might retrieve from your phone's GPS or in most GIS data.
-In a spherical earth, these represent the angluar offsets from the intersection of the equator and a reference meridian respectively.
+In a spherical earth, these represent the angular offsets from the intersection of the equator and a reference meridian respectively.
 However, a spherical earth approximation is often not sufficiently accurate, so more complex ellipsoidal/spheroidal approximations, such as
 `WGS84 <https://en.wikipedia.org/wiki/World_Geodetic_System>`__, are often used instead.